JohnathonNow/WebPortfolio-Hugo/content/projects/alephzerochess1/index.md

 So I have a few ideas on how to resolve this.

 First, how does a knight move?
-Well, like any child who has played chess can tell you, knights move like the letter L. That doesn't seem immediately helpful to me.
+Well, like any child who has played chess can tell you, knights move like the letter L
+(Edit from December 7, 2021: And World Champion Magnus Carlsen as well).
+That doesn't seem immediately helpful to me.
 The FIDE definition is that knights move to the nearest square that is not on the same rank, file, or diagonal as the knight.
-That is to say, the nearest square that a rook (rank + file) or bishop (diagonal) can move to.
+That is to say, the nearest square that a rook (rank + file) or bishop (diagonal) cannot move to.
 This is also equivalent to saying a knight moves to the nearest squares a queen cannot, by the way.
 Additionally, the shape a knight moves is the same as "have a rook move two squares, and then move one square orthogonally".
 I guess that _is_ moving as an L. Yet another